 The Mi-8 series was of course heavily used by the Soviet state airline Aeroflot.
 It is somewhat ambiguous to call Aeroflot a strictly civil organization, since it worked as an arm of the Red military when the need arose, and in some cases Aeroflot machines were dedicated to military service.
 However, Aeroflot certainly did not operate helicopter gunships or ECM machines.
 One of the primary uses of Aeroflot "Hips" was in oil exploration and production, but they were also used for freight and passenger haulage to remote settlements; for fire-fighting; to set up telephone and power lines; for search and rescue or air ambulance operations; and even to cart hunting parties into the woods and back again.

 * By the beginning of the 21st century, thousands of Mi-8 helicopters had been obtained by dozens of nations.
 Many were "inherited" by Soviet successor states after the fall of the USSR, but many were purchased by governments or commercial firms that regarded the "Hip" as a good buy.
-The list includes:
+There were so many users that it would difficult, indeed exhausting, to discuss their usage in detail:

 The USA is even an operator of the "Hip".
 Not surprisingly, some were obtained for operational test and training, but a few were obtained by American companies for overseas work.
 The US Central Intelligence Agency (CIA) operates a small fleet of "Hips", both because the machine tends to attract less attention in lands where it is often otherwise operated, and also because it is simply a very good helicopter.
 CIA "Hips" tend to be generally painted in discreet colors with subdued markings, but there are images of CIA "Hips" used in active antiterrorist operations in Iraq painted flat yellow, with prominent American flags and "USA" painted on them.